phoenixframework/phoenix/K_deployment.md

 drwxr-xr-x   3 lance  staff  102 Jan  4 14:16 src
 ```

 The `lib` directory contains the compiled BEAM files for our application and all of our dependencies.
-This is where all of your hard work goes.
+This is where all of our work goes.

 ```console
 $ ls -la rel/hello_phoenix/lib/